 Los Angeles will be the third city after London (1908, 1948 and 2012) to host the Olympic Games three times.

-In 1952, a "jury" appointed by Mayor Fletcher Bowron endorsed the pronunciation /lɔːs ˈændʒələs/ as the official pronunciation.
+In 1952, a "jury" appointed by Mayor Fletcher Bowron endorsed the pronunciation /lɔːs ˈændʒələs/ as the official pronunciation of Los Angeles.

-In 1953, an article stated that the pronunciation /lɔːs ˈændʒələs/ was established following the 1850 incorporation of the city.
+In 1953, an article in the journal of the American Name Society asserted that the pronunciation /lɔːs ˈændʒələs/ was established following the 1850 incorporation of the city.

 In 1960, harbor areas of Los Angeles were damaged by waves from the Valdivia earthquake.

-The San Diego Chargers announced on January 12, 2017, that they would also relocate back to Los Angeles (the first since its inaugural season in 1960) and become the Los Angeles Chargers beginning in the 2017 NFL season and played at Dignity Health Sports Park in Carson, California, for three seasons.
+The San Diego Chargers relocated back to Los Angeles (the first since its inaugural season in 1960) and became the Los Angeles Chargers beginning in the 2017 NFL season.

 In 1964, harbor areas of Los Angeles were damaged by waves from the Alaska earthquake.